... LIVE

 Base registration is $50.75 for cars and light trucks under 6,000 lbs.
 Add county fee ($10–$21.50), inspection replacement ($7.50 annual), and state processing (~$4.75).
 Total annual renewal runs $75 to $100 for most passenger vehicles.
 Electric vehicles add a $200/year surcharge.

 30 calendar days from the purchase date.
 Missing the deadline incurs a $25 late transfer penalty.
-Private party buyers are responsible for visiting their county tax office.
+Private party buyers must visit their county tax office.
 Bring the signed title, Texas liability insurance, and payment for all TT&L fees.
-Most county offices are open Monday through Friday.

 If you move to Texas with a vehicle already titled in your name, you pay a flat $90 new resident tax instead of 6.25%.
-If you already paid sales tax in another state, Texas gives credit for that amount — you pay only the difference up to 6.25%.
-If you bought and titled the vehicle after establishing Texas residency, standard 6.25% applies.
+If you paid sales tax in another state, Texas gives credit — you pay only the difference up to 6.25%.
+If you buy and title after establishing Texas residency, standard 6.25% applies.

 17 counties: Brazoria, Collin, Dallas, Denton, El Paso, Ellis, Fort Bend, Galveston, Harris, Johnson, Kaufman, Montgomery, Parker, Rockwall, Tarrant, Travis, and Williamson.
 Vehicles in these counties need biennial emissions inspection plus the standard inspection replacement fee.
-Cost is $11.50 to $20 for the emissions test itself.
+Cost is $11.50 to $20 for the emissions test.

 Get a certified appraisal on TxDMV Form 14-128 from a licensed dealer or licensed insurance adjuster within 30 days of purchase.
 Cost is $100 to $300.
-Submit the original signed form with your title application at the county tax office.
+Submit with your title application at the county tax office.
 Worthwhile when SPV exceeds your actual price by $3,000 or more — tax savings typically exceed the appraisal cost at that threshold.

 Related Finance Calculators